Plane cubic curve: Through given points

 Passing through a given point induces a linear constraint on the coefficients of a cubic.
-This means that the cubics passing through a given point form a hyperplane is the projective space of the cubics.
+This means that the cubics passing through a given point form a hyperplane in the projective space of the cubics.
 Thus, for $n\le 9$, the set of the cubics passing through $n$ given points is a projective space of dimension is at least $9- n$, and it follows that there is at least one cubic (possibly degenerated) passing through nine given points.
 In general, there is only one such cubic, but, for some point configurations there can be many.
 For example, if the 9 points are on the same line, all decomposed cubics having this line as a component pass through these 9 points.

 This is to compare with the fact that two points define a line that is unique if and only if the points are distinct, and five points define a conic if and only if no four of them are colinear.
 The main difference here is that there is no simple characterization of the configurations of 9 points through which pass several cubics.

 If two cubics pass through nine given points, then all linear combinations of their equations define a cubic passing through the points, forming a pencil of cubics, that is, a line in the projective space of the cubics.

 By Bézout's theorem, two cubics intersect in nine points (counted with their multiplicity, over an algebraically closed field).
 This seems in contradiction with the above result that, in general, nine points define a unique cubic.
 This apparent contradiction, called Cramer's paradox, means that the nine intersection points of two cubics are not in general position.

 There is no simple characterization of the general position of nine points, but the Cayley–Bacharach theorem characterizes the general position of eight points: eight points are in general position if no line passes through four of them and no conic passes through seven of them.
 This implies that the cubics passing through the eight points form a pencil (projective line), and that all cubics passing through these eight points pass through a unique 9th point.
 Given the coordinates of the eight points, linear algebra allows computing this 9th point.
-Thus every other 9th point provides nine points in genenral position.
+Thus every other 9th point provides nine points in general position.